CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 This back and forth is excellent for helping me narrow down on the vibe that I want, and I can sometimes even get designs components I like enough to directly trace into vectors.
 You can see how helpful the two chatgpt covers were in pointing me towards my final design.

+## Setting Up Affinity
+When the design phase is over, it's time to get everything set up nicely within Affinity.

-### Document Settings in Affinity Designer 2
+### Document Settings

-Create a custom "Book Cover" preset.
-These usually work well for me:
+I use a custom "Book Cover" preset that gives me enough room to work with and specifies the same units that I like using when measuring books.
 - Width: 350mm
 - Height: 300mm
 - DPI: 144